 Everyone changing careers in their 30s, 40s, or 50s should look at their finances

 At any age, it’s a good idea to look at your finances and what you need in a job.
-And also be realistic about what you need in life.
-If your dream is a huge house, cabin, and fancy cars, then be honest and true to that when looking for new work.
+And also, be realistic about what you need in life.
+If your dream is a huge house, cabin, and fancy cars, then be honest and true to that vision when looking for new work.
 But, if you’ve been living beyond your means and value leisure time and less stress, what can you change to allow you a job that pays less?

 Changing your career in your 30s